EisenbergEffect/hello-web-components/README.md

 ## Bonus: A FAST NameTag

 As mentioned earlier, the amount of boilerplate involved when creating a simple Web Component seems a bit much.
-This is because the Web Component standards provide you with the low-level capabilities to create components, but otherwise make no assumptions about how you will implement your component internally.
-Many people will use a Web Component helper library, such as FAST, to streamline the creation process and provide them with additional tools for building more complex solutions.
-Here's how the same `NameTag` Web Component would be implemented with FAST, using TypeScript:
+This is because the Web Component standards provide the low-level capabilities only, with little to no opinions baked in.
+But what if a light set of optional opinions were introduced?
+Could that reduce the amount of code and provide other benefits?
+Many people building Web Component think so, and thus use some sort of small helper library.
+To conclude this post, I'd like to show you the same component, built with FAST, which streamlines the Web Component creation process and provides additional tools for building more complex solutions.
+Here's the `NameTag` Web Component implemented with FAST, using TypeScript:

 ```ts
 import { attr, css, customElement, FASTElement, html } from "@microsoft/fast-element";